lsst-dm/docsteady/docs/execution.rst

 If omitted, the DM component is selected by default.

 The ``--subcomponent <SUBC>`` is optional.
 If omitted all verification elements of the specified component will be extracted.
-See \ref{sec:subcomp`` for the description of the DM subcomponents.
+See :ref:`subcomp` for the description of the DM subcomponents.

 If the option ``--details true`` is provided, an extra technical note is generated, including all test case details.